MITgcm/MITgcm/doc/phys_pkgs/shelfice.rst

 :varlink:`SHELFICEuseGammaFrict` ``=.TRUE.``, exchange coefficients are computed from drag laws and friction velocities estimated from ocean speeds following Holland and Jenkins (1999) :cite:`holland:99`.
-This computation can be modified using run-time parameters and user is referred to S/R :filelink:`pkg/shelfice/shelfice_readparms.F` for details.
+This computation can be modified using runtime parameters and the user is referred to :filelink:`pkg/shelfice/shelfice_readparms.F` for details.

 Remark